 These overtones alter the color of the pearl somewhat.
 The overtone will also add depth, and glow to the pearl.

-Orient: Means the iridescent colors which glitter, the layers of nacre (mother of pearl)
+Orient: This means the iridescent colors which glitter, the layers of nacre (mother of pearl)

 reflect the light through the many layers of nacre.

 Many pearls are color treated this is used often with fresh water, Akoya, and sometimes Tahitian pearls.